-A. Multimodal sentiment analysis
+2.1 Multimodal sentiment analysis

 MSA research mainly focuses on building better fusion schemes and utilizing diverse learning recipes to enhance representation learning for the task at hand.
 In particular, TFN [8] employs outer product of unimodal representations to capture cross-modal interactions.
-Poria et al. [30] and Gu et al. [31] implement multi-level and hierarchical attention to better contextualize information.
-DHF [32] applies a hierarchical fusion mechanism across different levels within the architecture.
+Poria et al. [29] and Gu et al. [30] implement multi-level and hierarchical attention to better contextualize information.
+DHF [31] applies a hierarchical fusion mechanism across different levels within the architecture.

-Other types of neural structures employed in MSA include neural memory modules [28], capsule networks [33], and graph neural networks [34].
+Other types of neural structures employed in MSA include neural memory modules [27], capsule networks [32], and graph neural networks [33].
 Tsai et al. [9] utilize transformers, where cross-attention blocks act as early fusion and concatenation serves as late fusion.
-Rahman et al. [35] fine-tune a pre-trained BERT [36] model by incorporating a multimodal shifting layer as early fusion and Guo et al. [37] build upon this idea and use a multimodal interaction layer prior to the language model.
-Wang et al. [38] use text-enhanced cross-attentive transformer blocks to promote the linguistic information and Zhang et al. [39] use language-guided fusion along with a fused hypermodality.
-In CENet [40] authors exploit a pretrained language model tailored towards sentiment analysis instead of BERT.
+Rahman et al. [34] fine-tune a pre-trained BERT [35] model by incorporating a multimodal shifting layer as early fusion.

-Another line of work utilizes more complex learning recipes such as canonical correlation analysis [12] and cycle-consistency loss [41] across modalities.
+Another line of work utilizes more complex learning recipes such as canonical correlation analysis [12] and cycleconsistency loss [36] across modalities.
 Coupling different learning recipes with pre-trained models has been a popular choice among researchers.
 Yu et al. [11] introduce a unimodal pseudo-labeling module that backpropagates three additional losses.
-Hazarika et al. [10] augment the learning objective with feature reconstruction loss as well as attracting and repelling objectives and Yang et al. [42] learn a common space as well as a private space for each of the involved modalities.
+Hazarika et al. [10] augment the learning objective with feature reconstruction loss as well as attracting and repelling objectives.

-A two-step hierarchical learning recipe based on mutual information maximization is proposed in [43], while Sun et al. [12] propose a meta-learning framework that learns each unimodal network and then adapts them for the MSA task.
-Sun et al. [44] propose a transformer architecture leveraging dual-level reconstruction loss and an attraction loss in a Siamese setup between complete and incomplete data.
-NIAT [45] learns a unified joint representation between clean and noisy data by coupling masking-based feature augmentation with an adversarial training strategy.
-Hu et al. [46] employ a text encoder-decoder architecture, using T5 [47], and implement a contrastive loss among unimodal encoders.
+A two-step hierarchical learning recipe based on mutual information maximization is proposed in [37], while Sun et al. [12] propose a meta-learning framework that learns each unimodal network and then adapts them for the MSA task.
+Sun et al. [38] propose a transformer architecture leveraging dual-level reconstruction loss and an attraction loss in a Siamese setup between complete and incomplete data.
+Hu et al. [39] employ a text encoder-decoder architecture, using T5 [40], and implement a contrastive loss among unimodal encoders.
 The decoder generates text sequences, which are decoded into MSA-related info such as polarity.
 Notably, none of the aforementioned approaches handles multimodal regularization.

-B. Mixing in unimodal learning setups
+2.2 Mixing in unimodal learning setups

-Regularization2 in unimodal learning setups has been extensively studied.
-We primarily focus on techniques that modify the learning process through mixing-based algorithms such as MixUp [24].
+Regularization1 in unimodal learning setups has been extensively studied.
+We primarily focus on techniques that modify the learning process through mixing-based algorithms such as MixUp [23].
 These algorithms are notable for their regularization benefits and a unique capability to mix representations in the latent space.
 This feature is particularly desired for the development of broad multimodal regularizers.

 Input mixing: Algorithmic approaches in this category are usually attached to specific types of data.
-For computer vision (CV), the most studied field, options have evolved from fundamental transformations, e.g., translation and rotation [48], to more advanced methods.
-These include MixUp [24] and CutMix [49], which mix pairs of images in the pixel and label space, as well as AutoMix [50] that introduces an automatic mixing framework.
-For a unified study on vision mixing techniques, we refer to [51].
+For computer vision (CV), the most studied field, options have evolved from fundamental transformations, e.g., translation and rotation [41], to more advanced methods.
+These include MixUp [23] and CutMix [42], which mix pairs of images in the pixel and label space, as well as AutoMix [43] that introduces an automatic mixing framework.
+For a unified study on vision mixing techniques, we refer to [44].

-In natural language processing (NLP), mixing words in their raw format is not straightforward, leading to approaches like SSMix [52], which substitutes salient parts of a sentence with words from another.
-In the Audio and Speech domain, SpecMix [53] mixes two spectrogram representations w.r.t. the frequency domain.
-Our work shares a similar idea with Trans-Mix [25], a state-of-the-art CV technique, proposing pixelwise reweighting of mixing factors based on their attention map values.
+In natural language processing (NLP), mixing words in their raw format is not straightforward, leading to approaches like SSMix [45], which substitutes salient parts of a sentence with words from another.
+In the Audio and Speech domain, SpecMix [46] mixes two spectrogram representations w.r.t. the frequency domain.
+Our work shares a similar idea with TransMix [24], a state-of-the-art CV technique, proposing pixel-wise reweighting of mixing factors based on their attention map values.